soniaisiganporia/awesome-cassandra/README.md

 ### Tools

 - [Hackolade](https://hackolade.com) - Visual data modeling tool for NoSQL databases and stuctures like Apache Cassandra, ElasticSearch, Graph DBs, JSON, APIs.
-- [JetBrains Datagrip DB IDE](https://www.jetbrains.com/datagrip/) - The Cross-Platform IDE for Databases & SQL by JetBrains, with support for Cassandra
+- [JetBrains Datagrip DB IDE](https://www.jetbrains.com/datagrip/) - The Cross-Platform IDE for Databases & SQL by JetBrains, with support for Cassandra.
 - [Datastax - Management API for Apache Cassandra](https://github.com/datastax/management-api-for-apache-cassandra) - The Management API is a sidecar service layer that attempts to build a well supported set of operational actions on Cassandra® nodes that can be administered centrally.
 - [DataStax OpsCenter](http://www.datastax.com/what-we-offer/products-services/datastax-opscenter) - Simplified management for DataStax Enterprise and Cassandra database clusters.
 - [CassandraCAS](https://github.com/Datomic/CassandraCAS) - A compare-and-swap tool for Cassandra created by Datomic.
 - [peloton](https://github.com/uber/peloton) - A unified resource scheduler created by Uber.
 This tool can handle many nodes and clusters through resource management and scalability.
-- [ansible-galaxy: cassandra](https://galaxy.ansible.com/community/cassandra) + [ansible-galaxy: cassandra Github](https://github.com/ansible-collections/community.cassandra) - This collection called cassandra aims at providing all Ansible modules allowing to interact with Apache Cassandra.
+- [ansible-galaxy: cassandra](https://galaxy.ansible.com/community/cassandra) + [ansible-galaxy: cassandra GitHub](https://github.com/ansible-collections/community.cassandra) - This collection called cassandra aims at providing all Ansible modules allowing to interact with Apache Cassandra.
 - [ansible-dse](https://github.com/rackerlabs/ansible-dse) - A set of Ansible playbooks that will build a Datastax Enterprise cluster.
 - [dseansible](https://github.com/yabinmeng/dseansible) - DSE Installation and Upgrade Ansible Playbooks/Roles for Ubuntu Linux.
 - [DbSchema - Cassandra Designer](https://www.dbschema.com/cassandra-designer-tool.html) - DbSchema: Cassandra Diagram Designer & GUI Admin Tool which can do Cassandra amongst other databases.